Starring: Amy Adams, Jake Gyllenhaal, Michael Shannon, Aaron Taylor-Johnson, Isla Fisher, Armie Hammer, Laura Linney, Jena Malone, Michael Sheen

 Susan Morrow: I can’t be that.

 Susan Morrow: I really wanted to be this person that you thought I was.
-I really did, but I’m just not that person.
+I really did.
+But I’m just not that person.
 I’m cynical.
 I’m pragmatic.

 Edward Sheffield: No, look…